shreevatsa/bhartrhari/README.md

 Internal data tables to be populated (in SQLite?):

 -   The table `Book`, where each row is `(BookId,   Title)`.
--   The table `Morsel`, where each row is `(BookId, NumInBook, MorselId,   Knum?)`
+-   The table `Morsel`, where each row is `(BookId, MorselId,   NumInBook, Knum?)`
 -   The table `Line`, where each row is `(BookId, MorselId, LineId,   Text, Indentation)`
--   The table `Region` where each row is `(BookId, MorselId, RegionId,   Name, RegionType, ImageUrl, PageUrl, Text)`.
+-   The table `Region` where each row is `(BookId, MorselId, RegionId,   RegionType, Name, ImageUrl, PageUrl, Text)`.

-TODO: Think about ordering here.
-If we read the CSV files first, we need to store the Morsel -> Region mapping in memory, for use while populating Regions (or generate Regions with the Regions blank, and fill them in later… which is OK, I guess).
-If we read Regions first, we need to leave MorselId unpopulated until we read the CSV files, which doesn't seem a good idea.
+Note: We need to read the CSV files first (list of `Morsel`s) and store the RegionName -> Morsel mapping in memory, for use while populating Regions (either that, or generate Regions with the Regions blank, and fill them in later… which is OK, I guess).
+If we read Regions first, we would have to leave MorselId unpopulated until we read the CSV files, which doesn't seem a good idea.

 Processing: